-It is anticipated that presentations and interviews will take place by mid May 2025 and we will inform you of the outcome of your application prior to this date.
+It is anticipated that presentations and interviews will take place on Monday 28 July 2025 and we will inform you of the outcome of your application prior to this date.

 Reasonable travel and incidental expenses incurred in attending the interview will be reimbursed (please ensure that you keep all receipts).
 Please note that if you are offered a post and decline the offer, travel and incidental expenses will not be reimbursed.